 The ability to foresee long-term outcomes and to act on these predictions has been a part of the company’s DNA since our beginnings.
 The fact that we are a publicly traded company does not contradict this orientation, as more and more shareholders favor companies whose strategies incorporate sustainable development goals that do not impede but, on the contrary, favor economic performance.

-Virbac’s mission to create, manufacture and sell veterinary medicines and, in a broader sense, animal health products puts the company at the heart of the food chain and the “One Health” ecosystem, where it is understood that the health of all living beings on Earth is intrinsically linked.
+Our mission—to create, manufacture and sell veterinary products and, more generally, solutions for the health of animals—puts our company at the heart of the One Health ecosystem, which recognizes that the health of all living beings on Earth is intrinsically linked.